Viasat Internet in Iowa at a Glance

 Viasat provides near-100% coverage across Iowa through its geostationary satellite fleet.
 Because the signal comes from orbit approximately 22,000 miles above the equator, Viasat can serve any location in Iowa that has a clear view of the southern sky.
 This includes the rolling Loess Hills, rural northwest Iowa, and small towns in the southern tier, areas that terrestrial providers typically cannot reach.
 A professional installer positions a satellite dish on your home, aligning it with Viasat's satellite for optimal signal strength.

 For Iowa specifically, satellite coverage is particularly beneficial given the state's fertile prairie farmland between the Mississippi and Missouri Rivers.
-Homes in the rolling Loess Hills, rural northwest Iowa, and small towns in the southern tier that have waited years for cable or fiber can get connected immediately with Viasat.
+Homes in the rolling Loess Hills, rural northwest Iowa.
+Small towns in the southern tier that have waited years for cable or fiber can get connected immediately with Viasat.
 Iowa farmers managing precision agriculture operations can use Viasat to monitor equipment, access weather data, and stream in the evenings.

 Viasat Iowa FAQ